derderianab/Relationship-Between-Rainfall-and-Hydrometeorological-Disasters-in-Indonesia/README.md

 # Relationship Between Rainfall and Hydrometeorological Disasters in Indonesia

-This repository contains Python scripts used to analyze the relationship between antecedent rainfall conditions and hydrometeorological disasters in Indonesia, particularly flood and landslide events at regency/city level.
+This repository contains Python script used to analyze the relationship between antecedent rainfall conditions and hydrometeorological disasters in Indonesia, particularly flood and landslide events at regency/city level.

 The analysis utilizes:
 - CHIRPS daily satellite rainfall data,